Yelinz/switchingsoftware/content/page/about/index.en.md

 #### Where can I follow this site?

 You can follow switching.software on the Fediverse via [our Mastodon account][swiso-mastodon].
+Other channels may follow in the future.

 #### Where does this site come from?